MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 In practical terms the general expected pattern for using the OMC-JSON is that the payload describes a set of entities and each entity contains one or more identifiers.
 This tech note focuses on Assets.

 If there is only an identifier in the Asset, it can be passed to a resolution service which will return a URL for the required resource.
-Applications do not have to resolve identifiers if the JSON contains enough information or if the identifier itself is a resolved location (such as a URL.)
+Applications do not have to resolve identifiers if the JSON contains enough information or if the identifier itself is a resolved location (such as a URL).
 See  the [Identifiers section in Schema Structure](../Overview/Schema%20Structure.md#Identifiers%20and%20References) for more information.

 Often the process of deciding exactly which set of assets a person or service needs for a particular task is complicated.
 Assets advance through multiple versions and there might be different variants or representations of the same asset. *Note*: An extension to OMC for managing versions is underway; one if its most important features is that a version is itself just another Asset that can be used independently.